eric-d-knowles/vscode-greene/doc.md

 This guide walks through the process of configuring VS Code to connect to Greene, affording you full control over your development environment without sacrificing computational power.

-Note that the guide assumes familiarity with Singularity containers and conda environments — NYU HPC's recommended approach to creating fully independent and reproducible computing environments.
+Note that the guide assumes familiarity with Singularity containers and conda environments — NYU HPC's recommended approach to creating independent and reproducible computing environments.
 If you’re new to this approach, start [here](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/singularity-with-miniconda) to learn how to create a writable container overlay, install Miniforge, and configure a conda environment inside the container.
 If you’re interested in using your Singularity setup with the OnDemand web interface, [this guide](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/open-ondemand-ood-with-condasingularity) covers that process.

 ## Steps to Link VS Code to a Greene Compute Node